ArkProjectNFTs/ark-project/crates/ark-metadata/README.md

 # ark_metadata

-`ark_metadata` is a Starknet library dedicated to NFT metadata management.
-Efficiently refresh specific token metadata or capture all the metadata for an entire collection with this streamlined solution.
+`ark_metadata` is a library designed to fetch all NFT metadata on Starknet.
+It allows for efficient refreshing of specific token metadata or capturing metadata for an entire collection in a streamlined manner.

 ## Features
 ### MetadataManager